ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Simplex is a communication mode in which only one message is transmitted, and always going in the same direction.

-An example of the three requirements above is as follows: BPI User X sends a message over channel A at time T0 to BPI User Y. It may receive a response from BPI User Y over channel B at some later time T1.
+An example of the three requirements above is as follows: BPI User X sends a message over channel A at time T0 to BPI User Y. It may receive a response from BPI User Y over channel B at a later time T1.

 **[R106]** BPI communication protocols MUST be based on established communication protocol standards.